Description, Prevalence and Use Indicators

 (Non-Injection Means of Ingestion As A Reason For Growth in Heroin Use Among Youth) "We do think that the expansion in the world supply of heroin, particularly in the 1990s, had the effect of dramatically raising the purity of heroin available on the streets, thus allowing for new means of ingestion.
 The advent of new forms of heroin, rather than any change in respondents’ beliefs about the dangers associated with injecting heroin, very likely contributed to the fairly sharp increase in heroin use in the 1990s.
 Evidence from this study, showing that a significant portion of the self-reported heroin users in recent years are using by means other than injection, lends credibility to this interpretation.
 The dramatic decline in LSD use in the early to mid-2000s is also not explainable by means of concurrent changes in perceived risk or disapproval; but availability did decline sharply during this period and very likely played a key role in reducing the use of that drug."Source:Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E. & Miech, R. A. (2014).
 Monitoring the Future national survey results on drug use, 1975–2013: Volume I, Secondary school students.
 Ann Arbor: Institute for Social Research, The University of Michigan, p.
 462.

-(Acute Effects) "Acute intoxication is characterized by euphoria and drowsiness.
+(Acute Effects of Opioids) "Acute intoxication is characterized by euphoria and drowsiness.
 Mast cell effects (eg, flushing, itching) are common, particularly with morphine.
 GI [gastro-intestinal] effects include nausea, vomiting, decreased bowel sounds, and constipation."Source:"Opioids," The Merck Manual for Health Care Professionals, Special Subjects: Drug Use and Dependence, Opioids (Merck & Co.
 Inc., last revised July 2008), last accessed Jan.
 12, 2013.

 (Chronic Effects) "Tolerance develops quickly, with escalating dose requirements.
 Tolerance to the various effects of opioids frequently develops unevenly.
 Heroin users, for example, may become relatively tolerant to the drug's euphoric and respiratory depression effects but continue to have constricted pupils and constipation.